Mojang/minecraft-debugger/README.md

 #### Prepare Visual Studio Code for a connection

-To debug with Minecraft Bedrock Edition, you'll need to connect from Minecraft and into Visual Studio Code.
+To debug with Minecraft Bedrock, you'll need to connect from Minecraft and into Visual Studio Code.
 This set of steps assumes you are debugging on the same Windows machine that you are running Minecraft from, but you can also debug across machines and across clients if you want to.
 If you are debugging across devices, you may need to open up a port within your firewall on the machine that you are running Visual Studio Code within.

 You'll want to configure Visual Studio Code to know how to connect to Minecraft.
 If you're using a sample project such as the TS starter [minecraft-scripting-samples/ts-starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter), this .vscode/launch.json file is already configured for you.
 But if you're creating a project from scratch, follow these instructions: